SunWeb3Sec/DeFiHackLabs/README.md

 ```

-#### Some codes refers to Rivaill and W2Ning repo and rewrite to foundry verion.
+#### Some codes refer to Rivaill and W2Ning repo and are rewrote to the foundry version.